flopreynat/flopreynat/src/posts/2020-05-02-switching-to-gatsby.markdown

 Gatsby has a large 'starters library' available at [gatsbyjs.org/starters](https://www.gatsbyjs.org/starters/?v=2) where you can easily bootstrap your Gastby project.

-It was however important for me to build my own Gatsby and Markdown starter (including all features mentioned in the video turorial but excluding the Contentful part), and reinforce/emphasize what I had been learning.
+It was however important for me to build my own Gatsby and Markdown starter (including all features mentioned in the video turorial but excluding the Contentful part), and reinforce what I had been learning.

 You'll find [my Gatsby Markdown starter](https://github.com/flopreynat/myGatsbyMarkdownStarter) on Github, and as detailed in the README file, this starter will have the advantage of coming with: